DonovanDeSmedt/angular_styled_components/README.md

 ## Override style properties

+Inline style properties can be extended or overriden using class name.
-In order to override the style properties, use class
+In order to override a style already defined in an inline style property, the css tag `!important` has to be used.